ChicoState/ux-rosetta-song/phaseI/README.md

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!

+#Heuristic Evaluation
+We had each member of the UX team perform a heuristic evaluation on the most popular playslist transfering web app called Soundiz.
+We used Jakob Neilson's 10 heuristics as the parameters and compared the three of them to see if there were any large differences between them.

 ## Findings

 !!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!